joeprisk/JAMstack-recipes/site/content/recipes/spicy-beetroot-and-onion-chutney.md

   - amount: 1 tsp
     ingredient: Pepper
 description: >-
-  Deliciously delectable beetroot and onion chutney packed with a sweet and spicy chilli kick.
-This flavorsome chutney is great paired with cheese and biscuits, in sandwiches or quiches, on a pizza.
+  Delicious beetroot and onion chutney packed with a sweet and spicy chilli kick.
+This flavoursome chutney is great paired with cheese and biscuits, in sandwiches or quiches, on a pizza.
 Also makes a perfect gift.
 image: /img/37776822_10160454480240447_78701259904778240_n.jpg
 ---
 1. Heat olive oil in a large sauce pan